jteles277/TQS_104360/Lab_3/README.md

 @Mock is used to mock simple class, but in the Spring context we have @MockBean so we can mock bean objects, this difference is important because Bean Object's lifecycle is managed by spring framework instead od ourselfs

 ## d)
-This file is used to define our own paths for the database for example so we can test the actual data access being done
+This file is used to define our own paths for the database for example so we can test the actual data access being done **(To be Finished)**

 ## e)
+C, D and E
+This three aproaches are different in the way that they dive into testing the application.

+**C** would be the most basic, by mocking services and API it only tests the actual controllers

+**D** dives deeper, using all the real componens of the application, and so testing all the logic, making shure that the controller reacts well with the services

+**E** is again more complex testing the real REST API with explicit HTTP client creanting realitic requests

+# 3.2

 # Notes: